KYA studio, 1929

 programming on the ABC.
 It was a sound artistic strategy, and ABC was often

-saluted in the west as having the best programming on the radio networks.
+saluted in the west as having the

-However, it was an ultimately
+networks.
+However, it was an

-reckless financial strategy.
+ultimately reckless financial

-NBC and CBS operated in a
+NBC and CBS operated in a “traditional” network manner.
+Their business was

-stations to sponsors.
-The network compensated the stations for that airtime in
+selling airtime of their affiliated stations to sponsors.
+The network compensated

-varying ways.
-In NBC’s case the network initially charged its affiliates for
+the stations for that airtime in varying ways.
+In NBC’s case the network initially

-non-sponsored (known as sustaining) programs which it provided to stations to help
+charged its affiliates for non-sponsored (known as sustaining) programs which it

-fill their airtime and then paid them, at a reduced rate, for station airtime they
+provided to stations to help fill their airtime and then paid them, at a reduced

-used for commercially sponsored programs.
-CBS had a somewhat different
+rate, for station airtime they used for commercially sponsored programs.
+CBS had

-approach in which it gave stations the use of sustaining programs in exchange for
+a somewhat different approach in which it gave stations the use of sustaining

-no-fee use of a specified number of hours of station airtime while paying them for
+programs in exchange for no-fee use of a specified number of hours of station

-additional hours used.
+airtime while paying them for additional hours used.

 Both NBC and CBS, however, were essentially in the business of selling airtime